 All revenues arising from efficient portfolio management techniques, net of direct and indirect operational costs and fees, will be returned to the Sub-Fund.
 In particular, fees and cost may be paid to agents of the Company and other intermediaries providing services in connection with efficient portfolio management techniques as normal compensation of their services.
 Such fees may be calculated as a percentage of gross revenues earned by the Sub-Fund through the use of such techniques.
 Such fees are allocated as follows: (i) 55% shall revert to the Sub-Fund, (ii) 35% to the agent or other intermediaries and (iii) 10% shall revert to the Management Company.
-More details on the fees arising through securities lending can be found in subsection D "Securities Financing Transactions" of this section.
-Information on direct and indirect operational costs and fees that may be incurred in this respect as well as the identity of the entities to which such costs and fees are paid - as well as any relationship they may have with the Depositary or the Management Company.
+More details on the fees arising through securities lending can be found in sub-section D "Securities Financing Transactions" of this section.
+Information on direct and indirect operational costs and fees that may be incurred in this respect as well as the identity of the entities to which such costs and fees are paid - as well as any relationship they may have with the Depositary or the Management Company - will also be available in the annual report of the Company.